 All approved food and attractant storage methods or equipment must be installed and/or utilized in accordance with manufacturer’s specifications.

-Attractants (including food, food leftovers, food residue, grease, etc.) shall not be buried, discarded, deposited in pit toilets or burned or deposited in the fire grate or open fire.
+Attractants (including food, food leftovers, food residue, grease, etc.) shall not be buried, discarded, or burned or deposited in the fire grate or open fire.

 All garbage and refuse (including food, food leftovers, food residue, grease, etc.) must be properly attended or stored as referenced above and must be packed out.